Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/creating-managing-s3-buckets.md

   * {{varMpuInProgress}}

-* To delete a bucket together with its root directory, use the `qq s3_delete_bucket`, specify the bucket name, and use the `--delete-root-dir` flag.
+* To delete a bucket together with its root directory, use the {% include qq.html command="s3_delete_bucket" %}, specify the bucket name, and use the `--delete-root-dir` flag.
 For example:

   ```bash
   $ qq s3_delete_bucket \